k-u-bux/kubux-wallpaper-generator/readme.md

 ## License

-This project is NOT YET LICENSED.
+Kubux Wallpaper Generator is licensed under the [Apache License 2.0](LICENSE).

+### Why Apache 2.0?

+- **Patent Protection**: Includes an express patent license to users
+- **Attribution**: Requires appropriate attribution
+- **Contribution Clarity**: Clear handling of contributions
+- **Commercial Use**: Permissive for businesses and commercial use
+- **Warranty Disclaimer**: Clear protections for developers

 ## Acknowledgments

 - Together.ai for providing the image generation API
-- The Python community for the excellent libraries used in this project
+- The Python community for the libraries used in this project
-- NixOS for the reproducible build system
+- NixOS for the reproducible build and development system
 - AI tools for generating code and documentation
+- scancode-toolkit for keeping AI somewhat in check